-If an employee is called out for a City emergency and he or she reports to work and is suspected of being under the influence of drugs or alcohol, he or she will not be subject to the testing procedures of this policy, but may be subject to discipline and will not be allowed to work.
+If an employee is called out for a City emergency and he or she reports to work and is suspected of being under the influence of alcohol, drugs, and/or alcohol-cannabis, he or she will not be subject to the testing procedures of this policy, but may be subject to discipline and-will not be allowed to work.
 Appropriate arrangements for return transportation to the employee's residence will be made.
-It is the sole responsibility of the employee who is under the influence of alcohol and/or drugs and who is called out for a City emergency, to notify his or her supervisor of this information and advise if he or she is unable to respond to the emergency call back.
+It is the sole responsibility of the employee who is under the influence of alcohol and/or drugs, including cannabis, and who is called out for a City emergency, to notify his or her supervisor of this information and advise if he or she is unable to respond to the emergency call back.